RapidPipeline for 3ds Max

 Known limitations

-• The plugin uses FBX as an intermediate format.
-Only Physical Material shaders are supported.
-Notably, V-Ray, Corona and Arnold specific materials are not supported.
+Only Physical Materials are supported, because the plugin uses FBX as an intermediary format.
+V-Ray, Corona and Arnold materials are not supported.

-• In screens with smaller resolutions, e.g. under 1080p, the plugin dialog is unable to be docked in the 3ds Max sidebars.
+In screens set to smaller resolutions, e.g. under 1080p, the plugin dialog may not be dockable in the 3ds Max sidebars.

-• When intermediate FBX import/export operations are underway, if the plugin dialog is not docked, the dialog may disappear until the import/export operation is concluded.
+During the intermediate FBX import/export operations, if the plugin dialog is not docked, the dialog may disappear until the import/export operation is concluded.

 Contact Us

-Let us know how it's going — we’d love your quick feedback via our feedback form.
+Let us know how it's going, we would like to get your quick feedback here!